pascal-c/groupfony-framework/README.md

 }
 ```
 You just have to type hint your parameter and the framework will pass the conveniont service for you.
-The type hint can also be a subclass the given service class.
+The type hint can also be a subclass of the given service class.
 It is recommended to use the service name (as defined in services.yml) as parameter name for performance and clarity reasons.
 You can also let inject your constructor:
 ```PHP
 use Doctrine\ORM\EntityManager;